LaunchCode-Education-Archived/liftoff-OLD/classes/4/README.md

 currentMenu: classes
 ---

-## Project Module: Standup
+## Project Module: Project Progress

 Your focus for the project module this week, and going forward, should be on making as much progress on your project as possible each week.

-This week, you will participate in your first [standup meeting](../../articles/agile-ceremonies/#standup) with your group.
-Make the most of the time to communicate your progress and learn about the progress of your peers.
+If you have completed the user stories you planned in a given sprint, pull more stories from your backlog/icebox.
+If your backlog/icebox is full, write more user stories.

+## Agile: Sprint Standup

+We are halfway through our sprint, it is time to have a [standup meeting](../../articles/agile-ceremonies/#standup).

+Be prepared to talk about:
+- The user stories you have completed so far.  **We expect you to complete at least one user story every week.**
+- The user stories you need to focus on to finish the sprint.
+- Anything blocking your progress for a given user story.

 ## Career Module: Live Coding Two